adamgoose/rancher-certificates/README.md

 We have configured this bash script (`/etc/letsencrypt.sh/config.sh`) to call our CLI tool (NodeJS) as a "hook", which uploads the provided certificate to Rancher.
 To learn more about this CLI, try `sslizer --help`.

-When calling the `sslizer` command LetsEncrypt is passing us the following CLI arguments:
+When invoking the `sslizer` command, LetsEncrypt provides the following CLI arguments:

     sslizer deploy_cert {your_domain.com} {path to privkey} {path to cert} {path to fullchain}